-Sometimes if I am making them for guests I will stick a red M&M on the nose with a bit of icing, making them rudolph the red nose reindeer cookies, but my husband doesn’t like them as much that way so I don’t do that often.
+Sometimes if I am making them for guests I will stick a red M&M on the nose with a bit of icing, making them Rudolph the red nose reindeer cookies, but my husband doesn’t like them as much that way so I don’t do that often.

 The recipe for these cookies is one my family has used since I was little.
-We never rolled it out though instead we made it into giant teddy bears with raisin eyes.
+We never rolled it out though instead, we made it into giant teddy bears with raisin eyes.
 Very yummy but not practical to feed a man who eats half a dozen of these in one sitting.

 This recipe is a molasses based gingerbread recipe which I think gives them a rich flavor.
-I love using Wholesome Sweetners Organic Molasses which is unsulphured to give it a bolder flavor, but I can’t always find it in the grocery stores near me so I often use Grandma’s Robust unsulphured instead.
+I love using Wholesome Sweeteners Organic Molasses which is unsulphured to give it a bolder flavor, but I can’t always find it in the grocery stores near me so I often use Grandma’s Robust unsulphured instead.

-- I cup butter
+- 1 cup butter

-- ⅔ cup brown sugar
+- ⅔ cups brown sugar

 - ⅔ cup molasses

-- 4 cups unbleached flour
+- 4 cups flour

-- ½ tsp cinnamon
+- 1½ tsp cinnamon

 - 1 tsp ginger

-- ¼ tsp baking soda
+- ¾ tsp baking soda

-- ½ tsp cloves
+- ½ tsp ground cloves